WCI-Computer-Science/WCI-Walks/README.md

 ```

 ## Technical info
-This web application is built with a Flask backend using the App Factory and MVC patterns.
+This web application is built with a Flask backend and Jinja2/HTML/CSS frontend.
-It's deployed to Heroku and uses a Heroku PostgreSQL database.
+It's deployed to Heroku and uses a Heroku PostgreSQL database add-on.
-It uses the default Jinja2 templating engine along with HTML and CSS for the frontend.
+It connects with Google's Fit API to automatically log distances.

 ## App directory
 The starting point of the app is in wsgi.py.
 The dependencies are given in requirements.txt.
 The Python version is given in runtime.txt.
 The commands necessary for Heroku are given in Procfile.